awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [XShared ★74](https://github.com/Otbivnoe/XShared) - Xcode extension which allows you copying the code with special formatting quotes for social (Slack, Telegram). :large_orange_diamond:
 * [XGist ★54](https://github.com/Bunn/Xgist) - Xcode extension which allows you to send your text selection or entire file to Github's Gist and automatically copy the Gist URL into your Clipboard. :large_orange_diamond:
 * [Swiftify](https://objectivec2swift.com/) - Objective-C to Swift online code converter and Xcode extension. :large_orange_diamond:
+* [DocumenterXcode ★4](https://github.com/serhii-londar/DocumenterXcode) - Attempt to give a new life for VVDocumenter-Xcode as source editor extension.

 #### Plugins
 * [FuzzyAutocompletePlugin ★3387](https://github.com/FuzzyAutocomplete/FuzzyAutocompletePlugin) - A Xcode 5+ plugin that adds more flexible autocompletion rather than just prefix-matching.